What Can Learned Intrinsic Rewards Capture?: Related Work

 \section{Related Work}

-\cutsectiondown \paragraph{Hand-designed Rewards} There is a long history of work on designing rewards to accelerate learning in reinforcement learning (RL).
+\cutsectiondown \paragraph{Hand-designed Rewards} There is a long history of work on designing rewards to accelerate learning in reinforcement learning.
 Reward shaping aims to design task-specific rewards towards known optimal behaviours, typically requiring domain knowledge.
 Both the benefits \citep{randlov1998learning, ng1999policy, harutyunyan2015expressing} and the difficulty \citep{FaultyRewards} of task-specific reward shaping have been studied.
 On the other hand, many intrinsic rewards have been proposed to encourage exploration, inspired by animal behaviours.
-Examples include prediction error \citep{schmidhuber1991curious,schmidhuber1991possibility,oudeyer2007intrinsic,gordon2011reinforcement,mirolli2013functions,pathak2017curiosity}, surprise \citep{itti2006bayesian}, weight change \citep{linke2019adapting}, and state-visitation counts \citep{Sutton90integratedarchitectures,poupart2006analytic,strehl2008analysis,bellemare2016unifying,ostrovski2017count}.
-Although these kinds of intrinsic rewards are not domain-specific, they are often not well-aligned with the task that the agent tries to solve, and ignores the effect on the agent's learning dynamics.
+Examples include prediction error \citep{schmidhuber1991curious,schmidhuber1991possibility,oudeyer2007intrinsic,gordon2011reinforcement,mirolli2013functions,pathak2017curiosity}, surprise~\citep{itti2006bayesian}, \camerareadyrevise{deviation from a default policy~\citep{goyal2018infobot}}, weight change~\citep{linke2019adapting}, and state-visitation counts \citep{Sutton90integratedarchitectures,poupart2006analytic,strehl2008analysis,bellemare2016unifying,ostrovski2017count}.
+Although these kinds of intrinsic rewards are not domain-specific, they are often not well-aligned with the task that the agent is solving, and ignore the effect on the agent's learning dynamics.
 In contrast, our work aims to learn intrinsic rewards from data that take into account the agent's learning dynamics without requiring prior knowledge from a human.